bmeulebroeck/project1/README.md

-# Top Cities To Own and Electric Car
+# Top Cities To Own an Electric Car

 Final presentation and project write-up documents are in the 'Findings' folder